 The Virtualization Administrator (VA) is responsible for handling build, “Support” and “Operations”.

-The VA role is responsible for remediating issues reported via service desk tickets that are related to anything affecting hardware, software, host or VM.
+The VA role is responsible for remediation of issues reported via service desk tickets that are related to anything affecting hardware, software, host or VM.

 They also support the hosted operating system running on the virtual machine.
 They are responsible for building and expanding of the virtual environment as it grows i.e., adding more ESXi hosts, memory, or disk space to a single or many VMs.